FACTION BRIEF

 Observation Without Interference

 Witnesses record.
 They do not intervene, sabotage, or take sides.
-Their value depends on being a neutral record.
+Their value depends on being a neutral record — not another faction with an agenda.

 2